 To reach guests and drive revenue, most restaurants adapted to takeout when the pandemic started.
 A wide variety of takeout options is something people say they want to see stick around even as things open back up.

-Takeout is a winner among diners: 91% want restaurants to keep offering takeout and delivery after the pandemic ends, according to our February diner survey.
-Ditto with offering wine and beer to go (52%), cocktails and bar kits to go (46%), and meal kits (42%).
+Takeout is a winner among diners: 88% want restaurants to keep offering takeout and delivery, according to our Quarterly Diner Insights survey.
 And restaurants are meeting diners where they are: 84% of restaurants say that takeout is the most popular dining option among customers, and 71% of restaurants say they’re offering takeout for dinner.

 If takeout has worked for you and your guests, now is a good time to identify what’s working, what’s not, and make improvements.

 1. See what’s working—for you and others